 Spending a day swimming at the beach is a wonderful way to escape the heat and humidity of Tokyo’s summer.
 Suprisingly, Tokyo does has two beaches of its own.
 Special events, like beach volleyball tournaments, are held at Odaiba Beach and children play at the water’s edge.
-However, water quality is poor, which makes swimming impossible.
+However, water quality is poor, so swimming is not an option.
 Kasai Seaside Park contains Tokyo’s other beach.
-Families enjoy clam-digging there, but, again, the water is not safe for swimming.
+Families enjoy clam-digging there, but, again, the water is not clean enough for swimming.

 The Japanese government does water quality checks at these beaches, but I personally do not swim there.
 The amount of ocean-going traffic that passes close to the area, and the size of US & Japanese naval facilities nearby, makes me hesitant to go in past my knees.

 Atami Sun Beach, in the Izu Peninsula, is my top choice for a day trip to the sea.
 By taking the shinkansen from Shinagawa (30-40 minutes), you can be floating in the ocean in just over an hour.
 It is also possible to travel there for around 2000 yen, one way, on the JR Tokaido Line (100 minutes by train) or an Express ‘Acty’ (86 minutes).
 Upon arrival, it is a 5 minute taxi ride, or 15 minute walk, downhill, from the station to the beach.

 Resort hotels and palm trees sit beside Atami’s 400 meter long beach.
 The sand is darker and can get quite hot, so don’t forget some flip-flops or, even better, water shoes.
 Waves are minimal due to typhoon barriers – making this beach great for families.
 The water is very clear and there are a couple of platforms that visitors can swim out to.
 Restaurants, shops, and convenience stores are only minutes away.